HackerUSA-CE/aisd-wde-5-responsive-boxes/README.md

 ```

 **Explanation:**
-The `large-vertical`, `large-horizontal`, and `.box7` classes are used to create boxes that span multiple rows or columns.
-These special classes modify the grid behavior for specific boxes, allowing them to span multiple rows or columns.
-This creates a dynamic and interesting layout by breaking the uniformity of the grid structure, drawing attention to certain elements.
+The large-vertical, large-horizontal, and .box7 classes adjust the grid positioning of certain boxes, enabling them to span across multiple rows or columns.
+This breaks the grid's uniformity, creating a more dynamic and visually engaging layout that highlights specific elements.

-##

-7. **Hover Effect:**
+## 10. **Hover Effect:**
+In this step, you'll add a hover effect to the grid boxes, making them slightly scale up when hovered over.

+- [ ] Open your `styles.css` file and add the following code next.

 ```css
 .box:hover {